neoforged/Documentation/docs/resources/metadata.md

 | `villager`                       | `VillagerMetadataSection`                                     | `.png.mcmeta` (Texture) | Villager hat visibility                                       |

 :::note
 The `PackMetadataSection` is not required for the main mod `pack.mcmeta` as NeoForge generates it synthetically.
-However, it is required for any bundled packs added through the `AddPackFindersEvent` mod bus event.
+However, it is required for any bundled packs added through the [`AddPackFindersEvent` mod bus event][events].
 :::

 Obtaining the data within the metadata section requires access to the file's `Resource` obtained from the `ResourceManager`, calling `Resource#metadata` to get the `ResourceMetadata`, followed by `ResourceMetadata#getSection` with the `MetadataSectionType`.